 Worst of all, the more we retreat to our core values the more peril we find ourselves in, much like Xerox.
 For example, if anyone thinks that one of the biggest problems with this nation is that we simply don’t produce enough coal they are dangerously idiotic.

 That’s not to say that there isn’t a place for critical resource development.
-Every nation’s security depends on critical resources which are not imported and thus subject to currency wings which become price instability.
+Every nation’s security depends on critical resources which are not imported and thus subject to currency swings.
+Price stability for the basic staples of modern life is a foundation for a modern economy to build on.
 These naturally include food, water, and energy.
 One of the critical problems in Egypt is that 60% of their food is imported, for example, which meant that a banking crisis turned into famine quickly.
 It cost Hosni Mubarak his job.

-How does one separate the lessons of Smith and Marx?
+How does one understand equally the lessons of Smith and Marx?
 The answer is obvious.

 The free market is a critical way of allocating resources and providing opportunity in the long run.
 In the short run it is actually at dis-equilibrium constantly, discovering a shortage here which can be filled by a surplus or increase in production there.
 It gradually moves everything to commodity status, lowering prices and boosting overall efficiency.